A Learning and Control Perspective for Microfinance

-\item \textbf{Optimal Decision Based on Repayment Probability Extrapolation.} In real life scenario, we cannot access the true value for the repayment probability $\pro(B=1 \mid A=1, S)$.
-Here, we will predict its value by finding the best fit model for the data from the previous lending period.
-Specifically, we fit the data into the first order Gaussian model,
+\textbf{Credit score based method.} In real life scenario, we cannot access the actual value for the repayment probability $\pro(B=1 \mid A=1, S)$.
+Here, the credit score based method is commonly employed to predict the repayment probability.
+In our study, we implemented credit score based method by finding the best fit model for the data from the previous lending period to predict the repayment probability.
+Specifically, we fit the data into the first-order Gaussian model,